realaravinth/nullchapter.github.io/content/_index.md

 {{< figure src="/humanrecon.png" caption="Human Reconnaissance" title="> null_" alt="> null_">}}
 >When human interference is more leaned towards the virtual world, it's obvious to learn about the dark passengers and dark world out there.

-Due to the relevance of the topic on our social life and a perfect harmony at this point, the second phase was conducted on 19-12-20.
+We had another session on human reconnaissance on 19-12-20.